DevynSouza/Auto-Registration/README.md

 Enclosed is 2 programs.

 ## Automated scheduler Instructions
 * Icognito mode in order to stop chrome from trying to save your new pin.
-(It fucked me up last time)
 * Go to you add drop classes and make sure you select the correct term.
 * Click your cursor in the pin box and leave it there.
 * Make sure to leave your laptop on all night.
 You can dim it completely so you don't see the screen